 These days, it’s so easy to become discouraged.
-With everything that’s going on since the coronavirus outbreak began, many days, it’s tough to see a light at the end of the tunnel.
+Between the still-rising number of coronavirus cases and the political turmoil, many days, it’s tough to see a light at the end of the tunnel.

 I’ve been trying to focus on the good.
 Sometimes, I find it takes just one small moment of happiness to brighten a gloomy world, to create a burst of joy in tough times.